 Two online bachelor programs - traditional and progression - are offered.
 With the exception of professional practice courses, all courses are delivered online.

 The traditional program prepares students to develop information systems for quality patient care, facility reimbursement, medical research, health planning, and health care evaluation, as required by the changing health care environment.
 The curriculum has 61 required course hours.

 The progression program is specifically designed for those already holding a RHIT credential through the American Health Information Management Association.
 The curriculum has 38 required course hours.

 The master's degree program has two tracks - health informatics (HI) and health information management (HIM) - specific to a student's career goal rather than past education or experience.

 The HIM track emphasizes management and administration of health care data and information systems.
 The HI track addresses design and development of information systems, with an emphasis on applied clinical informatics.

-Both tracks requires 36 total credit hours.
-The course schedule covers three semesters for each of two years.
-An additional five hours are required for MHIIM degree with RHIA eligibility.
+Both tracks require 36 total credit hours.
+The program spans six semesters and can be completed in two years.
+An additional five hours of electives are required for MHIIM degree with RHIA eligibility.